 Type: Historical / Primary Sources, Images, Maps, Newspapers and Newswires

-The Bibliography of Asian Studies (BAS) contains 840,000 records on all subjects (especially in the humanities and the social sciences) pertaining to East, Southeast, and South Asia published worldwide.
+The Bibliography of Asian Studies (BAS) contains over 900,000 records on all subjects (especially in the humanities and the social sciences) pertaining to East, Southeast, and South Asia published worldwide.
 The disciplinary scope of the BAS is in general intended to cover the humanities, the social sciences, architecture and those natural sciences that have strong human components, such as medicine, public health, geology and the environment.

-Abbreviation: chicano
+Abbreviation: bas

 Vendor: EBSCO

-Coverage: 1960–Current
+Coverage: 1971–Current

 Type: Indexes / Catalogs

 Latino Literature: Poetry, Drama, and Fiction includes more than 100,000 pages of poetry, short fiction, novels, and more than 450 plays.
-Nearly all of the content is in copyright, and most of the other items are long out of print or have never before been published.
+Nearly all of the content is in copyright, and most of the other items are long out of print or have never been published.
 Besides serving as a rich resource for literature scholars, the collection also supports the study of American history, ethnic diversity, immigrations issues, and political history.

 Abbreviation: latlit